benhoff/vexbot/README.md

 ## Running

 `$ systemctl --user start vexbot`

+- Or -

+`$ vexbot_robot`

+Please note that vexbot has a client/server architecture.
+The above commands will launch the server.
+To launch the command line client.

 `$ vexbot`

+I realize that calling the client and the server by the same name might seem confusing, but in practice I haven't found it to be an issue.

+Exit the command line client by typing `!exit` or using `ctl+D`.

 ### Configuring Addresses
  The address expected is in the format of `tcp://[ADDRESS]:[PORT_NUMBER]`.